iXedium/satisfactory-playground/docs/REFACTORING.md

 - Improving the performance of the power view rendering
 - Creating a more reusable and focused component structure

+## Calculator Refactoring

+### Component Breakdown

+The Calculator component has been implemented as a modular system focused on resource and machine calculations:

+1. **Calculator**: Acts as the composition root, managing state and coordinating the subcomponents.
+2. **CalculatorHeader**: Provides the calculator title and action buttons (save, load, clear).
+3. **RecipeSelection**: Allows users to select items and recipes using the common Select component.
+4. **ProductionInput**: Provides input for specifying desired production rate with quick value buttons.
+5. **RequirementsOutput**: Displays calculated resource requirements grouped by type.
+6. **MachineRequirements**: Shows required machines, counts, efficiency, and power consumption.
+7. **PowerRequirements**: Displays total power consumption and a breakdown by machine type.

+### Implementation Details

+* **Calculation Logic**:
+  - Extracted all calculation logic to a dedicated `useCalculator` hook
+  - Properly memoized expensive calculations for better performance
+  - Implemented real-time updates as user inputs change

+* **Data Flow**:
+  - User selects an item → Available recipes load
+  - User selects a recipe → Machine data loads
+  - User inputs production rate → Requirements calculate

+* **User Experience**:
+  - Clear visual hierarchy with focused inputs
+  - Real-time feedback as values change
+  - Helpful tips and placeholder text
+  - Quick value buttons for common production rates
+  - Loading states and error handling

+* **Performance Optimizations**:
+  - All components use React.memo to prevent unnecessary renders
+  - useMemo and useCallback for expensive calculations and callbacks
+  - Proper dependency arrays to avoid recalculation

+### Benefits

+* **Improved User Experience**: Users can quickly calculate requirements without creating full dependency trees
+* **Enhanced Maintainability**: Each component has a clear, single responsibility
+* **Better Testability**: Components and hooks can be tested in isolation
+* **Code Reusability**: The calculator pattern can be reused in other contexts
+* **Separation of Concerns**: UI components are separated from calculation logic

+The Calculator refactoring demonstrates the application of all the architectural principles established in this project, resulting in a clean, maintainable, and user-friendly interface for production calculations.

 ## Next Steps

 We'll continue breaking down other large components: